wildfly/quickstart/jts/README.md

         For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-jts-transactions.cli
         For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-jts-transactions.cli
     You should see the following result when you run the script:

+        The batch executed successfully
         process-state: restart-required
-        {
-        "outcome" => "success",
-        "result" => undefined
-        }

 5. Stop the ${product.name} server.

 _NOTE:_ When you have completed testing this quickstart, it is important to [Remove the JTS Configuration from the ${product.name} Server](#remove-the-jts-configuration-from-the-server).